hubverse-org/hubDocs/docs/source/quickstart-hub-admin/uploading-validating.md

 Now you should validate the config files, to be sure they are properly functional.
 You can use the `validate_config` function from [`hubUtils`](https://infectious-disease-modeling-hubs.github.io/hubUtils/index.html) to check whether Hub config files are valid.
 The steps are as follows:

 1. First, you need to install the package `hubUtils`.
 Instructions for installing it are found [here](https://github.com/Infectious-Disease-Modeling-Hubs/hubUtils#installation).
 2. Next, you need to validate the config files.
-Detailed instructions and explanations can be found [here](https://infectious-disease-modeling-hubs.github.io/hubUtils/articles/hub-setup.html#validate-config-files), and here is sample code you can use to validate the config files:
+Detailed instructions and explanations can be found [here](https://infectious-disease-modeling-hubs.github.io/hubUtils/articles/hub-setup.html#validate-config-files), and following is sample code you can copy to validate the config files:
 ```
 library(hubUtils)